Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (158 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (159 total, 1.3 per game).

-- In his last outing on Saturday against the Detroit Tigers, the right-hander went 4 2/3 innings, giving up four earned runs while surrendering nine hits.
+- His last appearance was on Sunday against the Detroit Tigers, when the right-hander threw 4 2/3 innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has a 3.81 ERA and 7.6 strikeouts per nine innings in 20 games this season, while allowing a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.